 Therefore, you can say that if you go all-in on the first hand and are in a position of a flip, you are risking to lose $10 and can win only $6.67.
 It perfectly illustrates this concept and that the value of the chips you hold is bigger compared to the chips you can win.
 Thus, you should utilize the advantage of ICP poker strategy, which can help you learn the right play based on the value of your stack, not just chip count and that is the winning play.

 How and When To Use ICM In Poker Tournaments And SNGs?

 What ICM Doesn’t Tell You

-Poker is very complicated, so you should not always simply follow ICM all the time, without considering other factors.
+Texas Holdem poker game is very complicated, so you should not always simply follow ICM all the time, without considering other factors.
 As I already mentioned, the model does not include a lot of information in the calculations.
-For example, if you have a reason to believe you’re a much better player than your opponents, in reality, your chips have much higher value than ICM suggests.
+For example, if you have a reason to believe you’re a much better player than your opponents, in reality, your chips have a much higher value than ICM suggests.
 The model will not take into consideration the fact that you are more likely than your opponents to put yourself in position to win.